railsuser2014/openobject-doc-book-en/source/book/5/5_15_Manufacturing/5_15_Manufacturing_production.rst

 BOIS010 ; 0.249 ; m2
 TAQ000 ; 12 ; Unit

-Open ERP behaves differently depending on whether the Bill of Materials is defined in several small BoMs each on a single level or in one BoM tree-structured on several levels.
+Open ERP behaves differently depending on whether the bill of materials is defined in several small BoMs each on a single level or in one BoM tree-structured on several levels.

 So if you select a BoM using intermediate products that automatically generates production orders based on calculated requirements, Open ERP will propose manufacturing an intermediate product.
 To manufacture a cabinet, you'd create 6 production orders:

-.. table:: *Production Orders*
+.. table:: Production Orders

    ============  ========  ===============
    Product Code  Quantity  Unit of Measure